-Volatus announced a definitive agreement to acquire New York based Empire Drone Company LLC.
+Volatus closed the acquisition of New York based Empire Drone Company LLC on January 31, 2023.
 Empire is a rapidly growing, value-added reseller focused on equipment and solution sales in the commercial and public safety markets in the United States.
-This acquisition was closed on January 31, 2023 and will accelerate Volatus' growth in the vast USA market by maximizing gross margin performance through domestic supply and offer improved after sales support, maintenance, and repair by eliminating the need for cross border shipments.
+This acquisition will accelerate Volatus' growth in the vast USA market by maximizing gross margin performance through domestic supply and offer improved after sales support, maintenance, and repair by eliminating the need for cross border shipments.
 This acquisition also reduced the exchange currency risk especially involving good purchased in USD and sold in CAD.
 Empire, combined with Volatus existing distribution in Canada, LATAM, and now iRed in the UK, establishes Volatus to be a leader in equipment distribution and after-market support in the industry.